jsherman999/StreamRank/QUICKSTART.md

-# iRankThee AI - Quick Start Guide
+# iRankThee - Quick Start Guide

-This guide will help you get iRankThee AI running on your Mac Mini M4 Pro in under 5 minutes.
+This guide will help you get iRankThee running on your Mac Mini M4 Pro in under 5 minutes.

 ## Prerequisites Check